Support and wellness

 Your safety and the safety of our staff is our top priority, as we continue to care for you.

-Please be patient with us as we get through this next phase of the COVID-19 pandemic.
+Thank you for being patient with us.
 Your actions during this time not only protect you and your loved ones, they keep our staff safe so that we can continue to care for you.

-If you have any questions or concerns about your treatment or COVID-19, please call the Call Centre for Telehealth on (02) 8514 1111.
+If you have any questions or concerns about your treatment or COVID-19, please call our information line on (02) 8514 1111.

 What we’re doing to keep you safe